One fund is paying a tempting 11% yield. Another offers 6%. Which one should you reach for?

 However, some managers elect not to distribute all income earned during the year and instead pay the 4% excise tax on this income.
 What's lost to taxes is gained in asset value, and the undistributed net investment income (UNII) can be used to supplement future distributions as needed.

 So UNII secures the dividend and bodes well for dividend increases.

 In contrast, over-distributed net investment income -- when a fund distributes more than it made in a year -- may be a sign of dividend danger.
 The statement of assets and liabilities tells you whether the fund has undistributed or over-distributed income.

 3. Payout ratio: Closed-end fund distributions typically can come from three sources: return of capital, capital gains and investment income.
 Of these, investment income from dividends and interest on portfolio holdings is generally the most predictable as payments are issued at regular intervals.

 The payout ratio provides a handy measure of how much of the fund's distribution comes from investment income, net of expenses.
 The ratio provides a quick gauge of how secure the yield is by the fund's current portfolio holdings.
 So if a fund earns a dollar a share in net investment income and pays out 90 cents, then you can quickly see the fund can cover its payments without dipping into its capital.

-Action to Take --> One thing to keep in mind: I'm not saying you shouldn't look for investments with higher yields.
+One thing to keep in mind: we're not saying you shouldn't look for investments with higher yields.
 But when it comes to making a winning income investment, steady and secure dividends should be your top goal.
 If you keep these three items on your checklist when looking for a solid income investment, you should be on the right track.